-The town has initiated a Residential Character Study to gain a better understanding, with community input, of the elements and qualities that contribute to residential character – the “look and feel” of an area.
+The town initiated a Residential Character Study to gain a better understanding, with community input, of the elements and qualities that contribute to residential character – the “look and feel” of an area.
 The study is intended to inform potential improvements to policy, urban design direction, zoning and other processes.
 The study looks at the residential areas south of Dundas Street, excluding growth areas and heritage districts.

 The Residential Character Study was received by Planning and Development Council on January 15, 2018.

 The drop-in house was an opportunity for the public to review and provide feedback on the Draft Residential Character Study document before it goes to Council in early 2018.

 Draft Residential Character Study (pdf)

 Staff received over 500 responses to the online survey.
 View a summary of the feedback.

 Six open houses were held across the town to introduce the study, discuss findings from the background research and analysis and receive feedback from residents.